Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints: Physics-Guided Data-Driven Design of R-CBC and R-SC

-which concludes the proof. \end{proof} By leveraging Lemma \ref{Lemma 1} that establishes a valid upper bound for the disturbance in terms of $\delta$, we are now ready to propose the main result of this section in the discrete-time setting.
+By leveraging Lemma~\ref{Lemma 1}, which establishes a valid upper bound for the disturbance in terms of $\delta$, we are now ready to present the main result of this section, derived via the S-procedure and subsequently relaxed into an SOS optimization program using Positivstellensatz in Subsection~\ref{Subsec: SOS_Relax}.

-\begin{theorem}[\textbf{R-CBC and R-SC Design for dt-IANPS}] Consider a dt-IANPS $\Sigma_\mathtt{d}$ as in Definition \ref{Def_1}.
-Let there exist $\bar\gamma_{\mathbf i}, \bar\gamma_{\mathbf u} \in \mathbb{R}_{>0}$, with $\bar\gamma_\mathbf i > \bar\gamma_\mathbf u$, $\delta \in \mathbb{R}_{\geq 0}, \lambda \in (0,1)$, matrix $\bar P\succ 0$, polynomial matrix $\bar K_\mathtt{d}(x)$, and $\kappa_{j=0,\dots,T} \!\!:\mathbb{R}^n \to \mathbb{R}_{\geq0}$, such that
+\begin{theorem}[\textbf{R-CBC and R-SC Design for dt-IANPS}] Consider a dt-IANPS $\Sigma$ as in Definition \ref{Def_1}.
+Let there exist $\bar\gamma_{\mathbf i}, \bar\gamma_{\mathbf u} \in \mathbb{R}_{>0}$, with $\bar\gamma_\mathbf i > \bar\gamma_\mathbf u$, $\delta \in \mathbb{R}_{\geq 0}, \lambda \in (0,1)$, matrix $\bar P\succ 0$, polynomial matrix $\bar K(x)$, and $\kappa_{j=0,\dots,T} \!\!:\mathbb{R}^n \to \mathbb{R}_{\geq0}$, such that

 where